Skip to main content

 Example Postings Compared

-A) Standard Booking (direct)
+A) Standard Posting (direct)

 Example: A hotel stay was paid using the Candis credit card (1,000 EUR incl.
 VAT 19%).